mdelkins/commandos-activemodel/README.md

 # COMMANDOES-ACTIVEMODEL

-A plugin for the [commandoes](http://github.com/mdelkins/commandoes) library.
+A plugin for the [commandos](http://github.com/mdelkins/commandos) library.
-This plugin adds ActiveModel to your commandoes commands.
+This plugin adds ActiveModel to your commandos commands.

 ## PREREQUISITES
 * ruby-2.4.0